elmsoumaya/avito.maChallenge/vimeo/Readme.txt

 | avito.ma Challenge |
 +--------------------+

-This projects represents a vimeo feed, providing additional information (number of plays, likes and comments) and a basic form to filter the resulats...
+This project represents a vimeo feed, providing additional information (number of plays, likes and comments) and a basic form to filter the resulats...

 # Files